Nuclear power in the Netherlands: Pre-2000s

+Post-2000s

 In January 2012, Delta announced the postponing of any decision to start building a second nuclear power plant.

 In November 2018, a majority of the Dutch parliament supported the construction of new nuclear power plants.

 In November 2019, an opinion poll found that 61% of Dutch voters are in favor of the installation of new nuclear plants in the Netherlands, with a noticeable discrepancy between right- and left-wing voters.

 In December 2021, the Fourth Rutte cabinet stated that it wants to prepare for the construction of two new nuclear power plants in order to reduce CO2 emissions and meet the European Union goals for tackling climate change.
 Part of this preparation is the launch of a feasibility study, looking at the advantages and disadvantages of the use of nuclear power to tackle climate change.

 In December 2022, the Fourth Rutte cabinet designated the existing Borssele nuclear power plant site as the preferred location for two new reactors.
 It has also called for a feasibility study into extending the operation of the existing Borssele plant beyond 2033.
+The House of Representatives later urged the government to investigate the construction of two more reactors.

+In 2023, the Dutch government announced a significant expansion of its nuclear energy program, proposing the construction of at least four large nuclear reactors by 2040, a substantial increase from the initial goal of two reactors.
+To support this, funding will be more than tripled from €4.5 billion to €14 billion.
+A tender process is slated to begin by mid-2025 to select technology for the first two large reactors, potentially involving major global suppliers such as EDF, Korea Hydro & Nuclear Power, and Westinghouse.
+Additionally, the existing Borssele nuclear power plant site has been designated for two of the new reactors, targeted for completion by 2035, and the plan includes considering additional nuclear stations, such as small modular reactors, to enhance the country's energy independence and sustainability.

+In 2025, Minister of Environment Sophie Hermans announced that it was no longer feasible to choose the site for new nuclear that year, and it was unrealistic to have a reactor operational in 2035.
+She said many steps still had to be completed and a plan for those steps was not yet available.

+Reactors in the Netherlands

+In total, 10 nuclear reactors (2 power generating and 8 non-power generating) of various sizes and uses have been built in the Netherlands.

+Nuclear waste disposal

+Domestic production and imports

+Nuclear energy contributes about 10% of the electricity used in the Netherlands, primarily sourced from the Borssele nuclear power station.
+The plant produces approximately 4 billion kilowatt hours (kWh) of nuclear energy annually, providing enough electricity to power over 1 million homes.
+Additionally, the Netherlands supplements its domestic nuclear energy production by importing electricity from neighboring countries, notably France and Germany.